conan-io/docs/tutorial/creating_packages/handle_sources_in_packages.rst

 Here, we use the :ref:`conan.tools.scm.Git()<reference>` tool.
 The ``Git`` class implements several methods to work with *git* repositories.
-In this case we call the clone method to clone the `<https://github.com/conan-io/libhello.git>`_ repository in the default branch using the same folder for cloning the sources instead of a subfolder (passing the ``target="."`` argument).
+In this case, we call the clone method to clone the `<https://github.com/conan-io/libhello.git>`_ repository in the default branch using the same folder for cloning the sources instead of a subfolder (passing the ``target="."`` argument).